Need Assistance?

 For Course Recovery

 Students who will be attending middle school for academic reasons will be contacted and scheduled by their middle school counselor.
-Middle School
+Middle Schol Summer School is invitation only.

 Middle School Summer School Ignite will be in an in-person format.
 This is an opportunity for Middle School students who are failing two or more core courses or are not receiving credit due to excessive absences.
 Students and parents will be contacted by their grade-level counselor to sign up for Middle School Ignite.
-If your home campus is not hosting a summer school location, you will attend summer school at a campus in your area that is hosting one.
+Middle School summer school is by invitation only.
+For questions, reach out to your child’s counselor.
+Cedar Park M.S. & Stiles M.S. will host summer school.
+CPMS will host the following campuses: FPMS, CRMS, CPMS, RBMS, & HMS.
+SMS will host the following campuses: LMS, DMS, SMS, & WMS.
 Students will attend summer school free of charge and will have access to the LISD Summer School bus.
 Lunch will not be provided.

 For High School courses, Acceleration / Original, First-time Credit (8th-grade Students)